 Cage Diving with Sharks in Guadalupe Island, Mexico & South Africa

-I had observed some lesser sharks such as nurse, black tip…when scuba diving, but these types of sharks were not fearsome enough for me.
-In order to satisfy my obsession, I needed to swim with the boss of all sharks-the Great White.
+Although I’ve observed some smaller shark species, like nurse and blacktip sharks while scuba diving, they weren’t quite fearsome enough to fulfill my fascination.
+I knew that to truly satisfy my obsession, I needed to swim with the king of all sharks—the Great White.

 Places to Swim with Great White Sharks

-Despite the fact that great White Sharks are found in every ocean of the world except for the Arctic Ocean, there are only a few places where you can consistently swim with them.
-Generally, it is considered safest to swim with them in cages, however many divers have demonstrated that you can also swim with them safely outside of a cage.
+Despite the fact that great white sharks inhabit every ocean in the world except for the Arctic Ocean, there are only a handful of locations where you can consistently swim with them.
+While cage diving is generally considered the safest option, many experienced divers have shown that it’s possible to swim with great whites outside of a cage as well—though it’s definitely not for the faint of heart.

 - Neptune Islands, Australia